 Lafayette Stice eventually owned vineyards near what is now Stice Lane (south of the town of St. Helena).
 Lafayette became a prominent winemaker in his own right, working at the old Brun & Chaix Winery which is now Cade at 13th Vineyard on Howell Mountain.
 In the early 1900s Lafayette became the director of wine making at Inglenook Vineyards.
 An article in The St. Helena Star dated May 1, 1931, highlighting Lafayette and his wife Sarah Belle Turner’s 50th wedding anniversary indicated, “he is an expert vineyardist and winemaker”.

 And the wine story continues: Lafayette’s son Henry had a son named Lloyd Stice (1912 – 1982); Lloyd was Jeff’s grandfather and was the Fire Chief of St. Helena for a time and also served as a volunteer firefighter for 22 years.
-Beginning in 1947, he operated St. Helena Feed and Seed at the corner of Spring and Main Street, supplying local farmers with various supplies.
+In 1946, Lloyd purchased from the Keig family what was called Napa Milling Company from the Keig family.
+The business was located in the William Tell Building (still standing) near the corner of Spring and Main streets; Stice immediatley changed to St. Helena Feed and Seed and supplied local farmers with a diversity of provisions.

 And if that side of Jeff’s family doesn’t bring enough Napa Valley heritage to the table, consider the history that another relative brings, Heinrich Thomann.
 Heinrich came to California in the 1850s and ultimately settled for a time in what was Sutter’s Fort and directly worked for Captain John Sutter.
 The name Thomann Station is still used by some vintners on their bottlings.
 Incidentally John Sutter employed James Marshall who was credited with discovering gold at Sutter’s Mill and sparking what become the California gold rush of 1849 over the ensuing years.